adamfoneil/DapperLunchAndLearn/README.md

 <details>
     <summary>Ex 7: Query related data</summary>

 Often you'll need to query related together, such as header and detail rows.
-I believe there's a clever way to map nested data with Dapper, but the way I do it that I understand is to do several queries at the outside, then divide up the results by some key value using LINQ `ToLookup`.
+I believe there's a clever way to map nested data with Dapper, but the way I do it that I understand is to do several queries at the outset, then divide up the results by some key value using LINQ `ToLookup`.
 From a performance standpoint, the important thing is to avoid queries within loops.
 Instead, execute one database roundtrip, then use LINQ methods to shape the results in memory in a useful way.

 This example queries artists, albums, and songs, and groups them by their respective parent key value.
 Then it outputs everything to the console.